Best budget gravel bikes 2025: Gravel options that won't break the bank

 ✅ You want good value: Boardman packs a lot for bike for your cash.

-✅ You want electronic shifting: The Boardman's SRAM groupset is a high quality choice.
+✅ You want electronic shifting: The Boardman's SRAM groupset is a high-quality choice.

-❌ You want wider gearing: There's a sub-1:1 lowest ratio, but the 97 inch top gear is a little low.
+❌ You want wider gearing: There's a sub-1:1 lowest ratio, but the 97-inch top gear is a little low.

 ❌ You want wider tyre clearance: 42mm is now quite conservative, with closer to 50mm now typical.

 The Boardman ADV line is a solid option for the money and represents good value.
 If you're buying your first gravel bike or upgrading an existing one, there are a lot of plus points to consider here.
-There's a solid carbon frame, electronic 1x SRAM groupset and a capable enough build kit elsewhere.
-The OEM wheels are fairly basic, but tubeless-ready and wheels are pretty easy to upgrade further down the line.
+There's a solid carbon frame, an electronic 1x SRAM groupset and a capable enough build kit elsewhere.
+The OEM wheels are fairly basic, but tubeless-ready and the wheels are pretty easy to upgrade further down the line.

 It has a round, simple seatpost clamp which won't give you any trouble compared to the integrated wedge-style clamps that are more involved and can sometimes slip.
 A non-integrated front-end and standard stem and bars also mean maintenance costs should be lower and you can upgrade the cockpit more easily to get the perfect fit.